adventuregamestudio/ags-manual-source/EnginePluginRun-timeAPI.md

 If the user is running 8-bit color, the value is returned unchanged.

-If the user is running 16-bit color, the value is returned unchanged _unless_ it is less than 32, in which case it is converted to be the appropriate locked color from the editor.
+If the user is running 32-bit color, the value is returned unchanged.

-If the user is running 15-bit color, the value is converted to an appropriate 15-bit RGB pixel value.

 _Added in version: 10_